chase-owens/Prehistoric-US/README.md

 ## Future Directions

-I'd like to add more sites to the mapp and create additional funcitonality that permits users to get directions when requested, pull up discoveries within a specified range, and add visited locations to a list of 'Places Been.'
+I'd like to add more sites to the map and create additional funcitonality that permits users to get directions when requested, pull up discoveries within a specified range, and add visited locations to a list of 'Places Been.'